 Milestone baby blankets are everywhere.
 Learn how to use your Cricut and the Cricut EasyPress to create your very own monthly milestone baby blanket to have as a keepsake for your little one.

 This post does contain affiliate links.
 Thank you for your support.

 I’m so excited to be joining the Inspire My Creativity Link Party each month until June this year.
 It’ll bring some new challenges which I always love.
 Link up your post below!
 This month is DIY anything your heart desires.

 This DIY milestone baby blanket was so easy to create using my Cricut Maker and using my Cricut EasyPress to secure the iron-on.
-Begin by cutting your iron-on using my Design Space file.
-You’ll need to open it on a desktop then you can save it as your own file and cut from your tablet or phone.
+Begin by installing the Autumn in November font to your computer, the link is below.

 Have you ever wanted to make a baby blanket using a Cricut Maker?
 I’m here to show you how easy it is to create the Half Hexi Quilt and you have free access to make it when you buy your very own Cricut Maker.This post contains affiliate links.
 This post is also sponsored by Cricut and all opinions are my own.

 The Half Hexi Quilt pattern available in Design Space is seriously so easy.
 My least favorite thing to do when quilting is cutting fabric.
 Using the rotary blade on the Cricut Maker has changed everything I do.
 You will still need your cutting mat and hand-held rotary blade so don’t toss those out the window.

 First things first, read all the instructions from the spec sheet before you cut your fabric.